 32.3.12 NGV receive procedure

 A typical PHY receive procedure is shown in Figure 32-14 (PHY receive procedure for NGV transmission) for NGV format.
 A typical state machine implementation of the receive PHY is given in Figure 32-15 (PHY receive state machine (TBD)).
 This receive procedure and state machine do not describe the operation of optional features, such as TBD.
+If the detected format indicates a NON_NGV_10 PPDU, two paths can be taken:

+If combined detection of NON_NGV_10 PPDU with repetition is not considered, refer to the receive procedure and state machine in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification).

+Else the receiver checks whether the currently received PPDU is qualified as a repetition of previously received NON_NGV_10 PPDU.
+The repetition may be determined by checking whether the gap between the time of arrival of currently detected PPDU and the ending time of the previously received NON_NGV_10 PPDU is 32 s (SIFS) or not.
+Other repetition detection techniques may be exploited to improve the detection reliability.

-If the detected format indicates a non-NGV PPDU, refer to the receive procedure and state machine in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification).
+If the current reception is not a repetition, refer to the receive procedure and state machine in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) to decode the PPDU, and overwrite the memeory with current PPDU for potential combining with next repetition.

+Else, the receiver combines the currently received PPDU with the previously stored NON_NGV_10 PPDU symbol-by-symbol and decode the combined PPDU according to the receive procedure and state machine in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification).
+Update the memeory with combined PPDU for potential reception of more repetitions.

 Further, through station management (via the PLME) the PHY is set to the appropriate frequency, as specified in 32.4 (NGV PLME).
 Receive parameters, such as RSSI and indicated DATARATE, may be accessed via the PHY SAP.